PaloAltoNetworks/cortex-xpanse-python-sdk/examples/ip_range_writer/README.md

-# XpanseIP Range Writer
+# Xpanse IP Range Writer

-This script can be used for exporting XpanseIP Range Data to CSV or JSON.
+This script can be used for exporting Xpanse IP Range Data to CSV or JSON.

 ## Install
 ```